adib-the-noob/ADIB-the-NOOB/README.md

 - 👯 I’m looking to collaborate on **Flask and Django in Python**

-- 🤝 I’m looking for help with **Frontend Development,Backend development,Artificial Intelligence and Machine Learning**
+- 🤝 I’m looking for help with **Artificial Intelligence,Machine Learning and Cybersecurity**

 - 💬 Ask me about **anything**